Wood Smoke and Your Health

 - Environmental effects

 Smoke forms when wood or other organic matter burns.
 The smoke from wood burning is made up of a complex mixture of gases and fine particles (also called particle pollution, particulate matter, or PM).
-These microscopic particles can get into your eyes and respiratory system, where they can cause health problems such as burning eyes, runny nose, and illnesses such as bronchitis.
-In addition to particle pollution, wood smoke contains several toxic harmful air pollutants including: benzene, formaldhyde, acrolein and polycyclic aromatic hydrocarbons (PAHs).
+In addition to particle pollution, wood smoke contains several toxic air pollutants including The following links exit the site

 Health effects of wood smoke